aesthetic0001/js-virtualizer/readme.md

 ## Limitations

+> [!WARNING]
+> It is highly recommended that you modify **and** obfuscate the [vm_dist.js](src/vm_dist.js) file before using it in a production environment.
+For instance, including the opcode names in the VM makes it more trivial to reverse engineer the workings of the virtualized code

-- if you try to virtualize a program with async functions, it will not work as it introduces concurrency. the JSVM currently does not support async functions in the context of the whole program. however, you can use async functions within virtualized function as they have their own context
+- if you try to virtualize a program with async functions running concurrently, it will not work as the transpiler & virtual machine were not designed with concurrency in mind (it is a proof-of-concept, after all). the JSVM currently does not support async functions in the context of the whole program. however, you can use async functions within virtualized function as they have their own context
 - performance is not guaranteed. virtualize.js is not intended for use in high-performance applications. it is intended for use in applications where you need to protect your code from reverse engineering
-- no other obfuscation techniques are applied to the input code. virtualize.js is not intended to be used as a standalone obfuscation tool, but rather to be used in conjunction with other obfuscation techniques
 - given the virtual machine, the virtualized function is pretty trivial to reverse engineer. it is recommended that the virtual machine class is obfuscated before use
 - declaring variables by `var` is not supported. it is not guaranteed that the variable will behave as expected. you should use `let` or `const` instead